 It is necessary to note that you should, therefore, refrain from purchasing a high-speed modem if you are only looking to purchase an affordable plan for your internet requirements.KURT TWAIN

 Another factor that is necessary to look at is the definition of Mbps.
 In the case of modems, Mbps mean Megabits and not megabytes.
 As 8 bits are necessary to make one byte, 50 Mbps of modem speed might just be something in the ballpark of 6 to 7 megabytes per second.
 Once you have a fair understanding of the speed comparison and related processes, it becomes easier to make the purchases.

 3. Streaming Channels

-In short: Higher the number of channels, higher is the capability of the modem.
+In short: The higher the number of channels, the higher is the capability of the modem.

 Every modem has a streaming channel description added to it, provided we understand where to look.
 The actual figure looks something like 8×4 or even 32×8, depending on the specifications of the device.
 However, if you aren’t well versed in the basics of modem usage, this might be a difficult point to consider.

 Firstly, on the left side of the multiplying sign, we have the downstream channels.
 It signifies the portion of download data that the concerned ISP provides to the user at the given time.
 As we all are primarily worried about the downloading speeds, this figure is usually higher as compared to the upstreaming figure on the right side of the multiplying sign.

 If you are planning to purchase a modem, always look for a higher number of downstream channels i.e. a minimum of 16 for reaching decent speeds.
 However, you must look for a cohesive figure that talks about the downloading speeds, down streaming channels, and the ISP package, in order to zero in on the perfect device.

 The latest version is DOCSIS 3.1 (suited for Gigabit speeds)